 The crypt has room to grow and improve before it becomes publicly available and massively used.
 For example, there are still unsolved problems with the speed and cost of transactions, high mining expenses, and basic usability.
 It’s not as easy for every PC user to immediately understand how to create a wallet, make a transaction, or how to run a project on the blockchain.

 Since the cryptocurrency market is now being formed, it’s difficult to say in advance what it will be in five or ten years, what will remain from the initial plan in connection with the regulation.
-It’s not yet known how the trade-off between anonymity and security will be solved, which disturbs large investors, and how Bitcoin and altcoins will clear their own reputation.
-While cryptocurrency is often associated with money laundering and terrorist financing, fraud and the risks of hacker attacks.
+It’s not yet known how the trade-off between anonymity and security will be solved, which disturbs large investors, and how Bitcoin and altcoins will clear their reputation.
+At the same time, cryptocurrency is often associated with money laundering and terrorist financing, fraud, and the risks of hacker attacks.
 However, many people see prospects in blockchain technology and cryptocurrency.